dbarsam/blog/content/articles/2020-12-07-python-vscode-and-max-4.md

 ## Compound Configuration

 We now have an `attach` and `launch` configuration and we can execute them at the same time using a [compound configuration].
-The compound configuration is the mechanism to execute multi-target sessions, like what we have now, and it's also pretty straight forward:
+The compound configuration is the VSCode mechanism to execute multi-target sessions, which is what we have now:

 ```json
 {